jagonza1ez/fitness-website/README.md

 3. Commit changes (`git commit -m "Add feature"`).
 4. Push to the branch (`git push origin feature-name`).
 5. Open a pull request.
+6. New branches will only be merged once it passes the CI/CD Pipeline.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.